NUTRITION CONSULTANCY

 LYMPHOEDEMA & MANUAL LYMPHATIC DRAINAGE

 Lymphoedema is a swelling that can affect any part of the body, although it is most commonly seen in an arm or leg.
 This condition develops when the lymph system, the delicate vessels of the draining nodes can no longer work effectively, because it has become damaged or its function is impaired.
-As a consequence, there is a build up of fluid, protein, and toxins in the tissues, causing changes in the skin and surrounding tissues.
+As a consequence, there is a build up of fluid, protein and waste products in the tissues, causing changes in the skin and surrounding tissues.
 The skin becomes dry and thickened; the affected part feels tight and firm.
 The limb may feel heavy and can often ache.

 Lymphoedema can be described as being Primary and Secondary.